Achievable logoAchievable logo

 Here, r and h refer to the radius and height of the water (the smaller cone).
 Both change as the water drains.

-If we differentiate V=31πr2h directly, we’d need the product rule and we’d end up with both dtdr and dtdh.
+If we differentiate V=31πr2h directly, we’d end up with both dtdr and dtdh due to the product rule.
 Since we aren’t given dtdr, it’s better to rewrite V in terms of h only.

-The full cone and the smaller cone are similar, so the ratio hr stays constant:
+To do this, note that the full cone and the smaller cone are similar triangles, so the ratio hr stays constant:

 Substitute r=2h into the volume formula: